 Lead Program to Advance into Clinical Development

-PhaseRx’s Hybrid mRNA Delivery System is designed to address the challenges of RNA delivery through protection of the mRNA in the systemic circulation, specifically targeting hepatocytes and by mediating endosome escape and mRNA delivery into cytoplasm.
-The system has been developed into an industrialized system that provides robust and scalable manufacture, that is well-tolerated and does not induce innate immunity.
-The system has demonstrated delivery of a wide range of therapeutic mRNAs to the liver including mRNAs to both cytosolic and mitochondrial proteins.
+PhaseRx’s mRNA Technology Platform is designed to address the challenges of RNA delivery through protection of the mRNA in the systemic circulation, specifically targeting hepatocytes and by mediating endosome escape and mRNA delivery into cytoplasm.
+The platform has been developed into an industrialized system that provides robust and scalable manufacture that is well-tolerated with minimal induction of innate immunity.
+The system has demonstrated delivery of a wide range of therapeutic mRNAs to the liver including mRNAs to both cytosolic and secreted proteins.

 Unmet Medical Need in Orphan Liver Diseases